Anderson and Ball State host Kent State - WTOP News

 Kent, Ohio; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: Ball State faces the Kent State Golden Flashes after Jalin Anderson scored 26 points in Ball State’s 80-63 loss to the Minnesota Golden Gophers.
+BOTTOM LINE: Ball State visits the Kent State Golden Flashes after Jalin Anderson scored 26 points in Ball State’s 80-63 loss to the Minnesota Golden Gophers.

 The Golden Flashes have gone 4-2 at home.
-Kent State ranks third in the MAC with 9.8 offensive rebounds per game led by Chris Payton averaging 2.8.
+Kent State is seventh in the MAC in rebounding averaging 36.1 rebounds.
+Chris Payton paces the Golden Flashes with 8.8 boards.

 The Cardinals are 1-3 on the road.
-Ball State is eighth in the MAC scoring 30.7 points per game in the paint led by Basheer Jihad averaging 7.3.
+Ball State ranks second in the MAC shooting 37.9% from 3-point range.

-Kent State averages 7.8 made 3-pointers per game, 1.3 more made shots than the 6.5 per game Ball State allows.
-Ball State has shot at a 46.3% rate from the field this season, 2.0 percentage points greater than the 44.3% shooting opponents of Kent State have averaged.
+Kent State averages 79.9 points, 12.2 more per game than the 67.7 Ball State gives up.
+Ball State averages 7.7 made 3-pointers per game this season, 0.8 fewer makes per game than Kent State allows.

-The Golden Flashes and Cardinals square off Tuesday for the first time in MAC play this season.
+The matchup Tuesday is the first meeting this season for the two teams in conference play.

-TOP PERFORMERS: Jalen Sullinger is shooting 40.9% from beyond the arc with 2.3 made 3-pointers per game for the Golden Flashes, while averaging 14.1 points.
-Payton is averaging 14.5 points and 8.3 rebounds over the past 10 games for Kent State.
+TOP PERFORMERS: Payton is averaging 14.8 points and 8.8 rebounds for the Golden Flashes.
+Jalen Sullinger is averaging 1.8 made 3-pointers over the last 10 games for Kent State.

-Anderson is shooting 39.0% from beyond the arc with 1.9 made 3-pointers per game for the Cardinals, while averaging 16.3 points and 4.5 assists.
-Jihad is shooting 50.8% and averaging 18.4 points over the past 10 games for Ball State.
+Basheer Jihad is scoring 18.3 points per game and averaging 7.3 rebounds for the Cardinals.
+Anderson is averaging 1.9 made 3-pointers over the last 10 games for Ball State.

 LAST 10 GAMES: Golden Flashes: 6-4, averaging 77.2 points, 34.2 rebounds, 13.1 assists, 8.7 steals and 2.1 blocks per game while shooting 45.5% from the field.
 Their opponents have averaged 70.4 points per game.